nightscout/trio-docs/docs/EN/operate/build.md

 ### Maintenance Utilities

-Several maintenance utilities are available with the Build Select Script, which is typically used with Loop.
+Several maintenance utilities are available with the Build Select Script, typically used with Loop.
 For more information, refer to [Loop and Learn: Build Select Script](https://www.loopandlearn.org/build-select/) documentation.
 Issue the command below in your terminal, and select Option 3 for Maintenance Utilities.
-Then choose from these options:
+Then, choose from these options:

 1. Delete Old Downloads
 1. Clean Derived Data